mikenakis/Bathyscaphe/README.md

 If `myObject` is immutable, this will succeed; otherwise, an `ObjectMustBeImmutableException` will be thrown.

-Note that the exception thrown will **_not_** be `AssertionError`, because `objectMustBeImmutableAssertion()` never returns `false`; It either returns `true`, or it throws `ObjectMustBeImmutableException`.
-The benefit of using the `assert` keyword in the above statement is that the method will not be invoked unless assertions are enabled, which is how Bathyscaphe can boast zero performance overhead on production.
+Note that the assertion statement itself will never fail, because `objectMustBeImmutableAssertion()` never returns `false`; It either returns `true`, or it throws `ObjectMustBeImmutableException`.
+The benefit of using the `assert` keyword is that the method will not be invoked unless assertions are enabled, which is how Bathyscaphe can boast zero performance overhead on production.

 ### Adding pre-assessments